 Your visa must be issued before entering the country; therefore, you should apply in good time.
-The responsible body is the German Embassy or Consulate General in your country, which can also provide you with further information on the application process.
+The responsible body is the German Embassy or Consulate General in your country or the country of your residence, which can also provide you with further information on the application process.

-If you are required a visa, you must apply for a visa for residence or research purposes at the German agency (embassy/consulate general) in your home country.
+If you are required a visa, you must apply for a visa for residence or research purposes at the German agency (embassy/consulate general) in your home country/country of residence.

 The following documents are usually required:

 - Antrag auf Erteilung eines Visums für die Bundesrepublik Deutschland (Application for a visa for the Federal Republic of Germany, available at your German agency abroad or at www.auswaertiges-amt.de)

 - Confirmation from LMU of intended employment, including the commensurate salary

 - CV and copies of your university degree(s)